bentasker/soliscloud-inverter-control/README.md

 ## Control Server

-This repo also contains a Dockerfile for an example control server, allowing HTTP API calls to be made in order to trigger functions.
+This repo also contains a Dockerfile for an example control server, allowing HTTP API calls to be made in order to trigger functions without the client having to implement Solis's authentication mechanism.

 The server uses HTTP Basic Authentication [by default](https://projects.bentasker.co.uk/gils_projects/issue/misc/soliscloud-inverter-control/3.html), so you should set a password in environment variable `PASS` (if you don't, it'll generate a random password for you):